lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 When writing a reply message a window will pop up to write your message in.
 To send the message press the :guilabel:`Send` button.
 If you change your mind about sending this message press the :guilabel:`Cancel`.

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.
 To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again.
 To view newest messages in trojita first :menuselection:`View --> Sorting --> Descending`.
-To switch back to your old view of oldest mmesage first :menuselection:`View --> Sorting --> Ascending`.
+To switch back to your old view of oldest message first :menuselection:`View --> Sorting --> Ascending`.

 To launch an address book of saved contacts :menuselection:`IMAP --> Address Book`.
 To add a new message to contacts press the :guilabel:`Add` button.
 Once on the new contact doulbe click on the fields which are all optional.
 If you press the X button and have changes you will bring up a dialog to save the changes.